maclt/maclt/README.md

-## Hi, there 👋
+## Hi, I'm Taro 👋
-I'm a software engineer based in Tokyo 🗼
+A software engineer based in Tokyo 🗼

 ## Links 🔗
 <a href="https://maclt.substack.com/" target="_blank">🔗 - Blog</a>